eead-csic-compbio/bioinformatics/session1.md

 <!-- Sequence annotation (alignments, dna, proteins, domains, modelling) -->

-Analysis of sequences is one of the foundations of Genomics and Computational Biology.
+In Genomics and Computational Biology, annotating a sequence means decorating it with quantums of biological information, usually about is *molecular function*, the *biological process(es)* in which it participates and the *cellular compartment* where that happens (see the [Gene Ontology](http://geneontology.org)).
+Other relevant annotations include the evolutionary conservation of a sequence or the biological sample where it was found.

+The annotation process requires at least two data sources:

+* A collection of previously annotated sequences.

+* Indexed literature in repositories such as [PubMed](https://pubmed.ncbi.nlm.nih.gov) or [EuroPMC](https://europepmc.org), where publications are uniquely identified with accession codes such as the [DOI](https://www.doi.org).

-Genomic sequences are most often either nucleotide sequences and peptide sequences.
+Genomic sequences are most often nucleotide and peptide sequences.
 The first can be large genome fragments such as contigs or smaller genes, transcripts, coding sequences or non-coding RNAs; peptides are usually proteins translated from open reading frames encoded in coding sequences.